 In the 1960’s D.Martin Lloyd-Jones had a series of sermons published as a book called ‘Spiritual Depression‘.
-A Pastor I know recently said it was the best Christian book he had ever read, and that it changed his life.
-As providence would have it, I had an old copy in the office, so, as I read through it I’ll share it too.
+A Pastor I know recently said it was the best Christian book he had ever read and that it changed his life.
+As providence would have it, I had an old copy, so, as I read through it I’ll share it too.
 In between this on-and-off series if you have suggestions for Bible books you would like to see as devotionals, leave a comment and let me know!

 5 Why art thou cast down, O my soul? and why art thou disquieted in me? hope thou in God: for I shall yet praise him for the help of his countenance.

 11 Why art thou cast down, O my soul? and why art thou disquieted within me? hope thou in God: for I shall yet praise him, who is the health of my countenance, and my God.

 The Psalmist is sharing his woes and it’s suggested that his spiritual depression is due to not being able to gather with others in the public worship of God (vv.2-4).
 How interesting, that not meeting with other believers to worship God has led the Psalmist to a place of spiritual depression and where he feels that his soul is downcast.

 When we face similar periods of spiritual sadness and drought we would do well to turn to the Word to see how to move through this.